 You can, however, follow these steps to create a remedy to soothe a canine’s stomach once they have suffered from a bout of diarrhea.

 - Pour a small quantity of plain yogurt into a bowl.
-Make sure it has no artificial sweeteners (especially Xylitol, which is every bit as toxic to a dog as chocolate) within, and will offer plenty of good bacteria to your dog.
+Make sure it has no artificial sweeteners (especially Xylitol, found in sugar-free gum and is every bit as toxic to a dog as chocolate) within, and will offer plenty of good bacteria to your dog.

 - Mix in any or all of the following ingredients – blended or crushed banana, sweet potato, plain oatmeal, and pumpkin.